scalawithcats/scala-with-cats/src/pages/codata/structural.typ

 We get the same result whether we use a method or a `lazy val`, because we are assuming that we are only dealing with pure computations that have no dependency on state that might change.
 In this case a `lazy val` simply consumes additional space to save on time.

-Recomputing a result every time it is needed is known as *call by name*, while caching the result the first time it is computed is known as *call by need*.
+Recomputing a result every time it is needed is known as *call-by-name*, while caching the result the first time it is computed is known as *call-by-need*.
 These two different *evaluation strategies* can be applied to individual values, as we've done here, or across an entire programming.
-Haskell, for example, uses call by need; all values in Haskell are only computed the first time they are needed.
-Call by need is also commonly known as *lazy evaluation*.
-Another alternative, called *call by value*, computes results when they are defined instead of waiting until they are needed.
+Haskell, for example, uses call-by-need; all values in Haskell are only computed the first time they are needed. call-by-need is also commonly known as *lazy evaluation*.
+Another alternative, called *call-by-value*, computes results when they are defined instead of waiting until they are needed.
 This is the default in Scala.

-We can illustrate the difference between call by name and call by need if we use an impure computation.
+We can illustrate the difference between call-by-name and call-by-need if we use an impure computation.
 For example, we can define a stream of random numbers.
 Random number generators depend on some internal state.

-Here's the call by name implementation, using the methods we have already defined.
+Here's the call-by-name implementation, using the methods we have already defined.

 ```scala mdoc:silent
 import scala.util.Random